 Q.

-I am a dealer and I would like to carry your product, how
+I am a dealer and I would like to carry your product, how would I go about this?

 A.